Master of Arts in Christian Education (M.A.C.E.)

 Extended Campus Program (ECP)

-The fall term begins with nine weeks of study at home starting in October, continues with a 6-day period of classes on the Richmond campus in January, and may include submission of a final project or paper.
-The spring term begins with study at home for a nine-week period from April to June, continues with classes on the Richmond campus for a 6-day period in June, and may include submission of a final project or paper.
-Attendance at all class sessions of the on-campus periods in January and June is required of all students enrolled in classes each term.
+The fall term begins with seven weeks of study at home starting in September, continues with a 6-day period of classes on the Richmond campus in November, and may include submission of a final project or paper.
+The spring term begins with study at home for a seven-week period from January to February, continues with classes on the Richmond campus for a 6-day period beginning at the end of February, and may include submission of a final project or paper.
+Attendance at all class sessions of the on-campus periods in November and February is required of all students enrolled in classes each term.